kisom/goutils/README.md

         csrpubdump/ Dump the public key from an X.509 certificate request. fragment/   Print a fragment of a file. jlp/        JSON linter/prettifier.
+        kgz/        Custom gzip compressor / decompressor that handles 99% of my use cases.
         pem2bin/    Dump the binary body of a PEM-encoded block. pembody/    Print the body of a PEM certificate. pemit/      Dump data to a PEM file.